microsoft/kiota/vscode/microsoft-kiota/README.md

 <img width="482" alt="Kiota OpenAPI explorer" src="https://github.com/microsoft/kiota/blob/865b5f9a3b6aa495f42a397714b09a08bdb99011/vscode/microsoft-kiota/images/samples/endpointSelectionandTheGenerateIcon.png">

 Select the endpoints to include in your API client as above and click the `generate` icon.
-Kiota extension will display with the options to generate either client, plugin or manifest.
+Kiota extension will display with the options to generate either client, plugin or other.

 <img width="482" alt="kiota vscode generate options" src="https://github.com/microsoft/kiota/blob/865b5f9a3b6aa495f42a397714b09a08bdb99011/vscode/microsoft-kiota/images/samples/SelectGenerationOption.png">